Is Mountain Dew Bad For You? (You’d Never Think It Was This Bad)

 Why is brominated vegetable oil dangerous?

 Bromines are common endocrine disruptors that prevent your body’s absorption of iodine.
-Studies suggest that this synthetic compound does not get assimilated in our body and can accumulate in human tissues, causing toxic effects when consumed in large doses.
+Studies suggest that this synthetic compound does not get assimilated in our bodies and can accumulate in human tissues, causing toxic effects when consumed in large doses.

 Why is brominated vegetable oil bad for you?